govind-aadithya/govind-aadithya.github.io/_portfolio/WidgetMover.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_2NTl6i4DrA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 More detailed breakdown of the project can be found in the repository [here](https://github.com/ashiqrahmana/WidgetMover-Autonomous-Guided-Vehicle-for-Efficient-Factory-Operations).

-More detailed breakdown of embedded C implementation of A-Star Algorithm can be found in the repository [here]().